millerrach/single-page-website/README.md

 # single-page-website

-I wanted to mock up a site that reminds me of a business card.
-It's easy to refer to and you can get information quickly.
+A mock up a site similar to a business card, easy to refer to with the ability get information quickly.